Y4ssineB/Clock/README.md

 # Clock

-If you don't have Turtle installed, just use -pip install Turtle
+If you don't have Turtle installed, use -pip install Turtle